What does Added Value or Value Added mean?

 Added Value Advice for Website Owners

-Therefore it is imperative when delivering added value impressions that they are simply added onto the main campaign goals.
+Therefore it is imperative when delivering added value impressions that they are simply added to the main campaign goals.
 Then give the whole campaign a reduced CPM.
-This will help your record keeping as well as your delivery.
+This will help your record-keeping as well as your delivery.
 Just make sure to make a note that you have done this.